touch2shop/cassandra-elasticsearch-sync/README.md

         "_timestamp": {"enabled": True, "store": True}

-7. Your application code must update the *timestamp* fields whenever an entity is created or updated.
+8. Your application code must update the *timestamp* fields whenever an entity is created or updated.
 The sync service requires all tables and doc types to have a timestamp, otherwise it will fail.

-### Examples
+### Example Data Model

 Here's an example Cassandra schema: